sr-murthy/openai-xpe/README.md

 # openai-xpe

-A simple command line tool to run [OpenAI](https://openai.com/) model prompts and responses.
+A simple command line tool to run [OpenAI](https://openai.com/) model prompts.

 > [!Note]
 > You will need an [OpenAI platform API key](https://platform.openai.com/docs/api-reference/authentication) to use this tool.